Si1veR123/gpio2midi/README.md

+This is currently mostly ChatGPT and not checked, I will improve this when I can.
 # gpio2midi

 **gpio2midi** is a Rust application that converts Raspberry Pi GPIO inputs—buttons and rotary encoders—into MIDI Control Change (CC) messages sent through a virtual MIDI port.
 It enables custom hardware MIDI controllers by bridging physical GPIO events to MIDI.